MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Prevents Google Chrome from occasionally sending queries to a browser network time service to retrieve an accurate timestamp.
+  Prevents Microsoft Edge from occasionally sending queries to a browser network time service to retrieve an accurate timestamp.

-If you disable this policy, Google Chrome will stop sending queries to a browser network time service.
+If you disable this policy, Microsoft Edge will stop sending queries to a browser network time service.

-If you enable this policy or don't configure it, Google Chrome will occasionally send queries to a browser network time service.
+If you enable this policy or don't configure it, Microsoft Edge will occasionally send queries to a browser network time service.

   #### Supported features: